dlbewley/dlbewley.github.io/_drafts/2014-12-11-Ansible-Is-Awesome-Ansible-Is-A-Mess.md

+---
+title: How To Scale Up Ansible Playbooks and Roles in a Managable Way
+layout: post
+tags:
+ - ansible
+---

 # Ansible is Awesome!
 Ansible is a Mess! #

 So you found [Ansible](http://www.ansible.com), and you were all Woah!
 Ansible is awesome!
 Ansibilize all the things!
 Then you created a git repo and started hacking.